Yandex Cloud

 5. Click Create.

-If you do not have the Yandex Cloud CLI installed yet, install and initialize it.
+If you do not have the Yandex Cloud CLI yet, install and initialize it.

-By default, the CLI uses the folder specified when creating the profile.
+The folder used by default is the one specified when creating the CLI profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.
+You can also specify a different folder for any command using --folder-name or --folder-id.
+If you access a resource by its name, the search will be limited to the default folder.
+If you access a resource by its ID, the search will be global, i.e., through all folders based on access permissions.

-To create a function, run the command:
+To create a function, run this command:

 yc serverless function create --name=<function_name>